loginom/admin-guide-l10n/data-en/adapter/config/README.md

 It is allowed to use both absolute paths to the additional files (stating the drive letter) and the relative paths specified according to the location of `Web.config` in `Web.config` file.

-> **Note**: it is recommended to place the additional files into the folder in which *Adapter* has been installed and to specify the relative paths to them in `Web.config` configuration file.
+> **Note**: it is recommended to place the additional files into the folder in which the *Adapter* has been installed and to specify the relative paths to them in `Web.config` configuration file.
 It enables to transfer *Adapter* from one computer to another just copying the folder with the minimum reconfiguration number.